Rebuilding a security product through acquisition

 Security posture

-Security providers evaluate the security of their customers using assessments.
+IT service providers are accountable for their clients’ security posture.
 I designed it so users could assign a custom baseline or use any framework-based standard (e.g., Microsoft, CIS, HIPAA).
-At the individual control level, a user can review historical activity to view gaps and align it back to a baseline.
+At the individual control level, users can review historical activity — seeing what changed, remediating issues, and demonstrating ongoing stewardship to clients.

 Security posture baseline control activity view